 Training to become a personal bodyguard can start in high school via fitness and self-defense classes.
 An aspiring personal bodyguard can benefit from military training and from a degree in criminal justice or law enforcement, in addition to taking special classes and field training in protection.
 Get more info on your training options here.
 Schools offering Criminal Justice & Security degrees can also be found in these popular choices.

 Bodyguards are expected to carry out a wide range of duties and as such, they must receive extensive training.
-Being physically fit is important to the job as a personal bodyguard, but other duties include managing crowds, surveying areas, and chauffeuring clients to locations.
+They may be asked to manage crowds, survey areas and chauffeur clients to locations.
 There is no one path to becoming a bodyguard, so aspiring individuals should carefully consider which options are best for their particular needs.

 Important Facts About Personal Bodyguards

 |Required Education||High School Diploma or GED Equivalent|

 |Key Skills||Physical Strength, Conflict Resolution, Attention to Detail|

 |Similar Occupations||Security Guard, Secret Service Officer, Corrections Officer|

 The following are a few common routes to preparing for a personal bodyguard career beyond high school:

 Going into the military after finishing high school can provide needed training as well.
 Military training can help one acquire the right mindset for being a personal bodyguard, such as the ability to assess correctly and quickly what is happening, as well as instilling a sense of duty and dedication.